Jelvibean/challenge/README.md

 2. appWithSSRData: TBD - Stopped to go and set up the readme and the other pieces to the project.
 I would need more time to figure this part out :(

-# What Bells and Whistle the App has currently.
+# Bells and Whistles the App has currently.

 1. I added prettier which automatically formats all supported files in your project Its set to rewrites the files with the properly formatted code, fixing indentation, line breaks, and other formatting issues.

 2. Added Linting to automatically analyzing your code to identify potential errors, stylistic issues, and code quality problems.

+3. Adding a .gitignore file to make sure we dont push unnecessary files to the repo that get generated with and npm install when user starts the project.
+This helps keep blot from commits.

 # Personal Note to Manager and Team :)